Prelude and Chapter 1

 She decided he must be lonely by now; it had been days since she had last consulted him.
 She decided to remedy that.
 Tonight, if possible.

-The caravan came to a grinding halt, the thick, heavily furred horses snorting at the abruptness of it, and the lead teamster ended the song to exchange words with two of the six men just before a great oaken portcullis.
-Below it, there was a deep pit filled with sharpened stakes.
+The caravan came to a grinding halt, the thick, heavily-furred horses snorting at the abruptness of it, and the lead teamster ended the song to exchange words with two of the six men just before a great oaken portcullis.
+Below, there was a deep pit filled with sharpened stakes.

 She tried not to look at them, lest she imagine all the times they had been put to use.